programmer90000/fitness-logger/docs/documentation.md

 ## `practices.md`
 The `practices.md` file contains practices to follow when creating this app, which cannot be monitored by any configuration files.

+## `tailwind.config.js`
+The `tailwind.config.js` file is used to tailor Tailwind to fit my project’s specific design and functionality requirements.
+It ensures global consistency across the app.
+It also allows plugins to extend the functionality of Tailwind.